ScopeLift/uniswap-docs-fork/docs/concepts/governance/05-multichain-proposals.md

 ## Scroll

 Scroll also makes use of the CrossChainAccount contract for receiving proposals from Ethereum mainnet, but the way that messages are sent is different from the other OP Stack approaches.
 Proposal calldata on mainnet meant for the Scroll chain should be forwarded through a call to `sendMessage` on the chain's corresponding mainnet `L1ScrollMessenger` contract.
-An example (see on github [here](https://github.com/ScopeLift/uniswap-docs-fork/blob/b0da9f6596b3fcc9578adcb32f89a6b0472c0a1a/examples/multi-chain/scroll-example.sol)):
+An example (see on github [here](https://github.com/ScopeLift/uniswap-docs-fork/blob/b0da9f6596b3fcc9578adcb32f89a6b0472c0a1a/examples/multichain-proposals/scroll-example.sol)):

 ```
-// SPDX-License-Identifier: UNLICENSED
+// SPDX-License-Identifier: MIT
 pragma solidity ^0.8.28;

 import {console2} from "forge-std/console2.sol";